 Submit a Benefits Claim

-The extended health plan assists you with medical expenses such as prescription drugs, vision care, medical services, and supplies.
-Check out what's covered under the plan and confirm your eligibility on GroupNet prior to your purchase.
-Eligible expenses under the plan are subject to the deductible, coinsurance, and plan limits.
-If you have questions about eligible expenses, contact Great-West Life directly at 1-855-644-0538.
+The extended health plan helps you with medical expenses such as prescription drugs, vision care, medical services, and supplies.
+Check out what's covered under the plan and confirm your eligibility on GroupNet before to your purchase.
+Eligible expenses are subject to the deductible, coinsurance, and plan limits.
+If you have questions about eligible expenses, contact Great-West Life at 1-855-644-0538.

-It is recommended that you submit your claims immediately after treatment.
-For claims with a date of service of April 1, 2017 or later, submit to Great-West Life.
+You should submit your claims immediately after treatment.
 You are responsible for ensuring that claims are received by Great-West Life on or before the claiming deadline.
 Great-West Life must receive both extended health and dental claims no later than 15 months from the date of service.
 Late claims will not be accepted.

-- Pay Direct: Simply show your Assure card (and the card for your spouse's program if you have coordinated benefits—please refer to the Coordination of Benefits section of this article for more information), to your pharmacy or provider and you will pay only the portion of the expense that is not covered under your benefit plan.
+- Pay Direct: Show your Assure card to your pharmacy or provider.
+You will pay only the part of the expense that is not covered under your benefit plan.
+Also show your spouse’s benefits card if you have coordinated benefits.
+See the Coordination of Benefits section for more information.
 Great-West Life offers direct claims submission for prescription drugs, chiropractors, physiotherapists, acupuncturists, naturopathic doctors, podiatrists, psychologists, massage therapists and optical stores/optometrists/ophthalmologists.
 Your provider must be participating in the Great-West eClaims service.
 Check if your provider is registered in the Great-West eClaims Service.
 If they are not, use one of the methods below

-- Online through GroupNet: You can submit your expenses for reimbursement through GroupNet for prescription drugs, physiotherapy, massage therapy, acupuncture, chiropractic services, naturopathy, psychology, podiatry and vision care expenses.
+- Online: You can submit your expenses for reimbursement through GroupNet for prescription drugs, physiotherapy, massage therapy, acupuncture, chiropractic services, naturopathy, psychology, podiatry and vision care expenses.
 Remember to keep your original receipts in the event that you are asked to submit them

 - Mail: For all other eligible health expenses, you can mail in your claim.
 If you are submitting a paper claim, complete the Extended Health Claim Form (Bargaining Unit) (PDF, 620KB) or the Extended Health Claim Form with Healthcare Spending Account (Flexible) (PDF, 568KB).
 Follow the submission instructions found on the form.
-Make a photocopy of your expense receipt(s) as the originals will not be returned to you
+Photocopy your expense receipt(s) as the originals will not be returned to you

 Mail the signed form with your receipts to